-By Jennifer Rice Epstein Long Beach, Visitor Information Sep 26, 2018
+By Rancho Staff Long Beach, Visitor Information Sep 26, 2018

-By Jennifer Rice Epstein Long Beach, Visitor Information Aug 16, 2018
+By Curatorial Intern Long Beach, Visitor Information Aug 16, 2018

 During the 19th and early 20th centuries, a variety of objects were used to compliment the activities of reading and writing.
 The Art Nouveau movement of the late 19th century influenced the use of elegant feminine designs on certain implements.
 These essentials were richly ornamented and beautifully made with creative craftsmanship and unique designs.
 The[…]